DimensionDataResearch/ddcloud-docker-swarm/README.rst

 This repository contains Terraform and Ansible scripts to deploy a Docker Swarm cluster on on Dimension Data CloudControl.

+Bits and pieces have been borrowed from the excellent `Mantl <https://github.com/CiscoCloud/Mantl>`_ project.

 This is a work-in-progress.

 Client Requirements